CiscoDevNet/intersight-powershell/docs/New-IntersightBulkRequest.md

 ```

 ### -Uri
-The URI on which this bulk action is to be performed.
+The URI on which this bulk action is to be performed.\nThe value will be used when there is no override in the SubRequest.

 ```yaml
 Type: string